Rocky Gorge Rugby: 2018–2019 season

-Following the disappointing 2017-2018 season, Rocky Gorge made a change at the top installing Andrew "Copperpot" Chesterfield as club president and named a board to the team.
+Following the 2017–2018 season, Rocky Gorge made a change at the top installing Andrew "Copperpot" Chesterfield as club president and named a board to the team.
 Additionally, during the club banquet in November, Chuck Moore and Tom Henry donned the blue jackets as new members of the Rocky Gorge Hall of Fame.

 Gorge was placed in the DI North division along with Schuylkill River, Pittsburgh, and Baltimore-Chesapeake.
 They will play each divisional opponent twice and play each team from the South division once.

-Refocused with a return to Nationals at the forefront of its mind, Gorge DI swept through the Mid-Atlantic competition to an undefeated 10-0 record.
+Gorge DI swept through the Mid-Atlantic competition to an undefeated 10–0 record.
 In the conference playoffs, the team dispatched Potomac and NOVA to book its trip back to Nationals.
 Awaiting them in Raleigh were the Life Running Eagles.
-In a hard fought test, Life outmatched Gorge on the way to a 69-26 defeat.
+Life outmatched Gorge on the way to a 69–26 defeat.

-Gorge's second side dropped down to DIII and flourished.
+Gorge's second side dropped down to DIII.
 During the regular season, the squad won every game they played in.
-That being said, RGD3 had to unfortunately forfeit two of their games.
+RGD3 had to forfeit two of their games.
 Even with the forfeits, the team made it to the Central division final versus the Washington Irish.
-It took 100 minutes of rugby to complete but RGD3 triumphed for the 38-35 victory.
-Two weeks later in the Capital Championship, Gorge beat the Virginia Beach Falcons, 25-12, to earn its spot in the MAC Final.
-Against the Northeast Philadelphia Irish in the mud and rain, the opposing enforced its will by bigger, more physical outfit punishing Gorge with their forwards then using the kicking game to pin Gorge deep.
-The Irish swarmed Gorge's back three and Gorge was unable to use its speed on the counterattack.
-The RGD3 2018-2019 season ended by a score of 41-7.
+It took 100 minutes of rugby to complete but RGD3 won 38–35.
+Two weeks later in the Capital Championship, Gorge beat the Virginia Beach Falcons, 25–12, to earn its spot in the MAC Final.
+The Northeast Philadelphia Irish swarmed Gorge's back three and Gorge was unable to use its speed on the counterattack.
+The RGD3 2018–2019 season ended by a score of 41–7.

 2019–2020 season

 After dropping its first game on the road against Schuylkill River, DI finished the fall with six straight victories to lead the north division.
 D3 followed up its Capital Championship with four consecutive wins to open the fall.
-RGD3 fell against division leaders, the Washington Irish and Severn River, to complete 2019 in third place at 5-2.
+RGD3 fell against division leaders, the Washington Irish and Severn River, to complete 2019 in third place at 5–2.

 As the year flipped to 2020, the spring and entire season ended abruptly.
 USA Rugby shut down club rugby due to the COVID-19 virus and all games and team activities were cancelled.
-Gorge will rise again hopefully in the fall.

-2021-2022 season
+2021–2022 season

-Following the sudden end of the 2019-2020 Season rugby began in the spring of 2021.
+Following the sudden end of the 2019–2020 season, rugby began in the spring of 2021.
 Spring held only friendly matches between clubs in order to rebuild and return to play.
 Gorge began to rally in the fall of 2021, bringing both new and old faces to hopefully reach the playoffs once more.